kiishi-0/bincom_python/README.md

 # bincom_python

-This project uses python to scrape data from an html file in the same repository and a certain set of actions like:
+This project uses python to scrape data from an html file in the same repository transfers the data to a CSV file.
+With this the code performs a certain set of actions like:
 -Mean
 -Mode
 -Variance etc.